-Belong@FHS is the mentoring program in the Faculty of Health Sciences.
+Belong@FHS is the mentoring program in the Sydney School of Health Sciences.
 The program runs through Semester 1 with two mentors being teamed up with a group of six to eight first-year students.

 As a mentor, you are required to: